dailycal-projects/archive/README.md

 You can move images through the processing and archival pipeline with a series of management commands.

+* `updatedatabase`: Sync the database of pages and issues to the files already in the archival bucket
+* `downloadrawscans`: Download any new items from the raw S3 bucket
+* `processrawscans`: Check if the raw scans match our expected name format, and if so, move them to the archived files directory

 # Publish the website

+The site uses django-bakery to generate static pages for all the pages and issues.
+Eventually, as we add the ability to crowdsource text corrections and tags, this will need to change.
+For now, though, deploy the site using `python manage.py build` and `python manage.py publish`.